-Therefore: the Majority of Colleges with the Best Financial Aid are Small
+Therefore: the Majority of Colleges with the Best College Financial Aid are Small

-This is about finding merit money.
-Of the 84 private colleges with 5,000 or more students, only 22 have a graduation rate of 50% or better with an average net price of less than $30,000.
-Among the 831 smaller private schools, 248 have a 50% or better graduation rate with an average net price of less than $30,000.
+This is about finding the best college financial aid possible, especially merit money.
+Of the 84 private colleges with 5,000 or more students, only 23 have a graduation rate of 50% or better with an average net price of less than $30,000.
+Among the 831 smaller private schools, 240 have a 50% or better graduation rate with an average net price of less than $30,000.

 Ultimately, if families are really serious about finding the best financial aid deal, they can’t afford to rule out small colleges.
 The following table shows the number of colleges by size for each state.